deckr41/nvim/README.md

       double_command = "finish-section",
     },
     ["r-for-rocket"] = {
-      -- Command triggered when entering or writing in INSERT mode command = "finish-section",
+      -- Command triggered when entering or writing in INSERT mode. command = "finish-section",

-      -- Debounce timeout in milliseconds, relevant for `r-for-rocket` mode timeout = 1000,
+      -- Debounce timeout in milliseconds, relevant for `r-for-rocket` mode. timeout = 1000,
     },
   },